BDX-town/Mangane/docs/administration/mastodon.md

 # Installing Soapbox over Mastodon

+> **Superseded documentation.** The commands below download former Soapbox GitLab artifacts into Soapbox-specific paths and must not be used as current Mangane instructions.
+Use the current [Mangane README](../../README.md).

 It is possible to run Soapbox as your main frontend on top of Mastodon.
 This will replace the homepage and all static pages with Soapbox, using Mastodon only as the API.